Reviews You Can Rely On

 Why Trust GearLab

 Our luggage testing is led by GearLab Review Editor Jason Wanlass.
-Jason loves all things travel and is on the go whenever he can find the time.
-He hits the international travel scene multiple times a year and loves to explore the good old USA, taking road trips and domestic flights as often as he can.
-He's been in more airports than he can recall and has flown hundreds of thousands of miles in his life — and hopes to fly hundreds of thousands more.
+Jason has been a full-time GearLab tester and reviewer for several years.
+He loves all things travel and is on the go whenever he can find the time.
+He hits the international travel scene multiple times a year and also loves to explore the good old USA.
+He's no stranger to long-haul flights, road trips, trains, trams, or buses.
+He's been in more airports than he can name and has flown hundreds of thousands of miles in his life.
+His packing style is simple, so he likes bags that allow him to place things wherever he likes; however, he realizes that not all travelers are alike, so he constantly has his eyes peeled for suitcases that his more-detail-oriented friends would appreciate.

 Joining him is Myrha Colt.
 It is not uncommon for Myrha to be on the road for nearly half (or more) of any given year, with days spent traveling between mountain hideaways, remote beach villages, and city skyscrapers, stopping by all the trails, museums, waterfalls, and taco stands she can squeeze in between.
 Each member of our team tests gear for a living and knows a thing or two about packing their bags and what makes a good one.